reactjs/react.dev/src/content/learn/typescript.md

 ## Example Hooks {/*example-hooks*/}

-The type definitions from `@types/react` include types for the built-in hooks, so you can use them in your components without any additional setup.
+The type definitions from `@types/react` include types for the built-in Hooks, so you can use them in your components without any additional setup.
 They are built to take into account the code you write in your component, so you will get [inferred types](https://www.typescriptlang.org/docs/handbook/type-inference.html) a lot of the time and ideally do not need to handle the minutiae of providing the types.

-However, we can look at a few examples of how to provide types for hooks.
+However, we can look at a few examples of how to provide types for Hooks.

 ### `useState` {/*typing-usestate*/}

-The [`useState` hook](/reference/react/useState) will re-use the value passed in as the initial state to determine what the type of the value should be.
+The [`useState` Hook](/reference/react/useState) will re-use the value passed in as the initial state to determine what the type of the value should be.
 For example:

 ```ts
 // Infer the type as "boolean"